SicVolo/hid-apple-4.1.2/README.md

 Fixes the non-functioning touchpad right click and the multitouch.

+The patched driver is based on the fixes published [here]( https://bugzilla.kernel.org/show_bug.cgi?id=96771).
+The fixes made it into Kernel 4.2

 Hardcoded with the default Ubuntu 15.04 kernel parameters (DEBUG_FS=Y, HIDRAW=Y)

 Installation